Adaptation (eye): Inhibition

 Inhibition by neurons also affects activation in synapses.
 Together with the bleaching of a rod or cone pigment, merging of signals on ganglion cells are inhibited, reducing convergence.

 Alpha adaptation, i.e., rapid sensitivity fluctuations, is powered by nerve control.
 The merging of signals by virtue of the diffuse ganglion cells, as well as horizontal and amacrine cells, allow a cumulative effect.
 Thus that area of stimulation is inversely proportional to intensity of light, a strong stimulus of 100 rods equivalent to a weak stimulus of 1,000 rods.

 In sufficiently bright light, convergence is low, but during dark adaptation, convergence of rod signals boost.
 This is not due to structural changes, but by a possible shutdown of inhibition that stops convergence of messages in bright light.
 If only one eye is open, the closed eye must adapt separately upon reopening to match the already adapted eye.

 Measuring Dark Adaptation

 Ophthalmologists sometimes measure patients' dark adaptation using an instrument known as a dark adaptometer.

-Currently, there is one commercially available dark adaptometer, called the AdaptDx.
-It works by measuring a patient's Rod Intercept (RI) time.
-RI is the number of minutes it takes for the eye to adapt from bright light to darkness.
-This RI number provides a clear and objective measurement of retinal function with 90% sensitivity and specificity.
-An RI of less than 6.5 minutes indicates a healthy dark adaptation function.
-However, an RI higher than 6.5 indicates impaired dark adaptation.
+There are multiple commercial dark adaptometers (AdaptDx, MetroVision MonCvONE, Roland Consult DARK-Adaptometer).
+Besides those free-viewing devices, a fundus-tracked workflow has been recently introduced by modifying a microperimetry device that enables testing of patients with unstable fixation.